evanwon/markdownpad-docs/docs/9-advanced-markdown.md

 #### Step 2: Wrap the code block with Fenced Code Block syntax

-In GitHub Flavored Markdown, code blocks can be wrapped with ` ``` ` to create a fenced code block.
+In GitHub Flavored Markdown, code blocks can be wrapped with three backticks (```) to create a "fenced code block".

 For example: